 - 9.1 An act of Collective Worship is held daily.
 This may involve the whole Academy or smaller class or key stage groups.
 Where collective worship forms part of an assembly, we ensure that there is a clear distinction between the two elements of gathering. - 9.2 The headteacher, other members of staff, members of the local community together with groups of children take turns to conduct Collective Worship.
-The parish clergy, takes an active part in the Worship of the school by leading our worship on a weekly basis. - 9.3 We conduct Collective Worship in a dignified and respectful way expecting children to behave appropriately.
-We create a suitable atmosphere by using music, pictures or other artefacts to act as a focal point.
+The parish clergy lead Collective Worship weekly. - 9.3 We conduct Collective Worship in a dignified and respectful way expecting children to behave appropriately.
+We create a suitable atmosphere by using music, candles, pictures or other artefacts to act as a focal point.
+All members of the school community are invited to join in with a welcome and closing prayer at each Worship.
+This allows for a calm and respectful beginning and ending to Worship time together as a collective.